berkanozturkk/polygon-map/README.md

 # Map Polygon Drawing

-## Scope:
+Overview

-This application is a web application where the user can add polygons on the map and query these polygons.
+This repository contains a web application that allows users to draw polygons on a map, save them, and query the saved polygons.
+The application is built using .NET for the backend and Angular for the frontend, utilizing OpenLayers for map functionalities.

-## Features:
+Features

-1- Opening the Map:  When the application is opened, the map zooms to Turkey.
+🌍 Map Initialization: The map opens zoomed to Turkey.

-2- Add Drawing: When the "Add Drawing" button is clicked, on the map polygon can be drawn anywhere and when the drawing process is finished, a modal-popup etc. opens.
-In the window that opens, ask the user for a name (string) and number (integer), then all coordinates of the drawing and the name and number information entered by the user (via API) is written to a json file.
+✏️ Add Drawing: Draw polygons on the map, input a name and number, and save this data along with polygon coordinates to a JSON file.

-3- Query Drawing: When the "Query Drawing" button is clicked, a modalpopup is opened and the data stored in the json file (name, number and coordinates) are taken and displayed on a datatable.
+🔍 Query Drawing: Retrieve and display saved polygons with their metadata in a datatable.

 ## Technologies Used :